StackStorm/st2docs/docs/source/actions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |st2| offers functionality to delete actions/workflows by invoking API.
 Prior to 3.6 release
 this API was only de-registering actions from database.
-In the 3.6 release, with kept backward
+In the 3.6 release, with backward
-compatibility this API was modified to delete related action files from disk as well.
+compatibility retained this API was modified to optionally delete related action files from disk as well.

 From CLI ``st2 action delete <pack>.<action>`` will delete only action database entry.
 From CLI ``st2 action delete --remove-files <pack>.<action>`` or ``st2 action delete -r <pack>.<action>``